 AgComm creates Web sites for administrative offices in the College of Agriculture and for high-profile events and programs sponsored by the college.
 We also maintain a news site.
 Our Web design team can be reached at: (765) 494-8400 or at email@example.com.

-The Media Relations & Public Information unit is responsible for collecting and editing short statements about the impact of Purdue Extension, teaching and research efforts.
+The Media Relations and Public Information unit is responsible for collecting and editing short statements about the impact of Purdue Extension, teaching and research efforts.
 Faculty and staff are asked to submit impact statements to highlight how their work has benefited the public economically, environmentally, or socially.
 Impact is the difference Purdue research and programs are making in people's lives.
 These statements are compiled annually and sent on to the USDA.
-For information on how impact statements are used and how to write an effective impact statement contact Becky Goetz, editor, at (765) 494-0461, or via email at firstname.lastname@example.org.
+For information on how impact statements are used and how to write an effective impact statement contact Becky Theller, editor, at (765) 494-0461, or via email at firstname.lastname@example.org.